 Pagan worshippers of ancient Rome sought an endless plethora of gods—but their religious beliefs were shallow, lifeless and without true meaning.
 Followers were left without direction, seeking spiritual purpose but never finding it.

 It is the same in modern times.
 The hypocrisy of religious leaders has jaded millions, and their message of a God without laws—who does not hold followers to a higher standard of conduct and thinking—a “prosperity gospel” without expectations from believers—is ultimately empty.
 The result is a spiritual wasteland of human ideas that may sound appealing, but are not of the Bible—and have nothing to do with the true gospel (literally “good news”) that Jesus Christ preached: the Kingdom of God (Mark 1:14-15).

 The religions of Rome, which encouraged and empowered the people to live a life of excess, contributed to the empire’s death.
 The religions of the West, especially in the U.S., are no better.

-Similarly, the modern descendants of the “lost” tribes of Israel entertain themselves, with mindless “reality” television programs driven by deception and gratuitous sex.
-With superstar athletes who proudly show off their tattoos and pride themselves on their multi-million-dollar contracts—yet are void of prudence, judgment and character.
+Similarly, the modern descendants of the “lost” tribes of Israel entertain themselves, with television programs teeming with gratuitous sex and nudity.
+With superstar athletes who pride themselves on their multi-million-dollar contracts—yet are void of prudence, judgment and character.

 Originally, agriculture and land ownership were Rome’s chief sources of wealth—and became the most heavily taxed.
 Over time, landowners who operated large farms on the backs of slaves eventually undersold smaller farmers, forcing them out of business.
 In addition, importing foods from both conquered lands and more easily accessible distant foreign ports also began to take its toll.
 Commercial trade in Rome created a massive consumer economy that focused on services rather than production and growth—just as in modern-day America and Britain.